SUMMARY

 Despite An Increase In Work-Related Fatalities, OSHA Enforcement Activity Under The Trump Administration Declined.
 According to National Employment Law Project, “The U.S. Bureau of Labor Statistics (BLS) reports that the number of work-related fatalities is increasing.[ii]
 Yet, under the Trump administration, Occupational Safety and Health Administration (OSHA) enforcement activity—crucial to saving workers’ lives—is declining.”
 [National Employment Law Project, 6/11/18]

-Trump Supreme Court Nominee Brett Kavanaugh Denied Undocumented Workers Had The Right To Collective Bargaining.
+Trump Supreme Court Nominee Brett Kavanaugh Denied Undocumented Workers Had The Right To Collective Bargaining And That Sea World Was Not Responsible For A Killer Whale Attack That Left An Employee Dead.
 According to Politico, “One of those Supreme Court nominees, Brett Kavanaugh, will on Tuesday begin Senate confirmation hearings, where Judiciary Committee Democrats will almost certainly quiz him about dissenting opinions in which he denied undocumented workers had the right to bargain collectively and that San Diego’s Sea World bore responsibility for a deadly attack on one of its employees by a killer whale.”
 [Politico, 9/3/18]

 Two Of Trump’s National Labor Relations Board Appointees Were Management-Side Attorneys Who Wanted To Roll Back Worker Protections.
 According to Politico, “When President Donald Trump came into office pledging to cut regulations ‘massively,’ he made a point of exempting regulations that protected workers’ health. […] Trump’s deregulatory moves on worker safety are at odds with his public stance as a champion of working class Americans, but consistent with his naming two management-side attorneys bent on rolling back economic protections for workers to the National Labor Relations Board, which regulates labor unions, and with his nominations of two reliably pro-management jurists to a now-Republican-majority Supreme Court that recently dealt a heavy financial blow to public-employee unions.”
 [Politico, 9/3/18]